-Kareem Choudhry, the Corporate VP of Gaming, Microsoft appreciated the development tools of PlayFab and went on explaining the working process with the tools on Microsoft Azure (the cloud computing platform that’s been developing for a while).
+Kareem Choudhry, the Corporate VP of Gaming, Microsoft, appreciated the development tools of PlayFab and went on to explain the working process with the tools on Microsoft Azure (the cloud computing platform that’s been developing for a while).

 This means an increasing number of developers are looking to create connected games for mobile, PC and console devices that have a significant emphasis on post-launch operations.
 However, the cost and complexity of achieving this through custom-built, server-side tools and technologies is high, and PlayFab offers developers a compelling model that scales naturally with their games’ players. – Kareem Choudhry, the Corporate VP of Gaming

 On the other hand, the team of PlayFab expressed enticement in its blog as well: “Today we power more than 1,200 live games, and have served over 700 million players.
 We process more than 1.5 billion transactions a day, nearly 20,000 transactions a second.”

 PlayFab’s technology is put to use by leading entertainment companies like Disney, Nickelodeon, NBC Universal, Rovio, Wizards of the Coast, Bandai Namco, and Capcom.
 The list also includes the ‘fast-growing indies’ such as Hyper Hippo, Fluffy Fairy, and Nvizzio.